-maintaining this through continuing professional development and inclong learning.
-A GP should.
-EBLAS1A Demonstrate the use of clinical guidelines and recent evidence to guide patient care decisions EBLAS2A Examine new research/guidelines for validity and reliability using published appraisal tools (i.e. CASP tools) for systematic reviews, RCTs, and observational studies EBLAS3A Critique the validity and generalizability of new research EBLAS4A Evaluate the role of new research in your practice, after applying appraisal skills to the papers EBLAS5A Evaluate the cost-benefit of new interventions for individual patients (financial, time to wellness, return to work etc.) EBLAS6A Apply new research to your practice in a systematic way.
+- EBLAS1A Demonstrate the use of clinical guidelines and recent evidence to guide patient care decisions - EBLAS2A Examine new research/guidelines for validity and reliability using published appraisal tools (i.e. CASP tools) for systematic reviews, RCTs, and observational studies - EBLAS3A Critique the validity and generalizability of new research - EBLAS4A Evaluate the role of new research in your practice, after applying appraisal skills to the papers - EBLAS5A Evaluate the cost-benefit of new interventions for individual patients (financial, time to wellness, return to work etc.) - EBLAS6A Apply new research to your practice in a systematic way.